voucherifyio/sdk-ruby-openapi-based/docs/PublicationsApi.md

 Create Publication

 This method selects vouchers that are suitable for publication, adds a publish entry and returns the publication.
 A voucher is suitable for publication when it's active and hasn't been published yet. > ❗️ Limited access > > Access to this endpoint is limited.
 This endpoint is designed for specific integrations and the API keys need to be configured to access this endpoint.
-Navigate to the **Dashboard** &rarr; **Project Settings** &rarr; **General** &rarr; **Integration Keys** to set up a pair of API keys and use them to send the request.    <!-- theme: warning --> > 🚧 Clearly define the source of the voucher > > You must clearly define which source you want to publish the voucher code from.
-It can either be a code from a campaign or a specific voucher identified by a code.   <!-- theme: warning --> > 🚧 Publish multiple vouchers > This endpoint does not support the publishing of multiple vouchers from a single campaign.
-In case you want to publish multiple vouchers within a single publication, you need to use a [dedicated endpoint](ref:create-publication).    <!-- theme: info -->  > 📘 Auto-update campaign > > In case you want to ensure the number of publishable codes increases automatically with the number of customers, you should use an **auto-update** campaign.    ## Example Request  ```markdown Publication Query  /publications/create?campaign[name]=BlackFriday&customer[source_id]=Customer_Source_ID  ```    <!-- theme: danger --> > ❗️ Required   > > Query param `voucher` OR `campaign` MUST be filled out.
+Navigate to the **Dashboard** &rarr; **Project Settings** &rarr; **General** &rarr; **Integration Keys** to set up a pair of API keys and use them to send the request.     > 🚧 Clearly define the source of the voucher > > You must clearly define which source you want to publish the voucher code from.
+It can either be a code from a campaign or a specific voucher identified by a code.    > 🚧 Publish multiple vouchers > This endpoint does not support the publishing of multiple vouchers from a single campaign.
+In case you want to publish multiple vouchers within a single publication, you need to use a [dedicated endpoint](ref:create-publication).      > 📘 Auto-update campaign > > In case you want to ensure the number of publishable codes increases automatically with the number of customers, you should use an **auto-update** campaign.    ## Example Request  ```markdown Publication Query  /publications/create?campaign[name]=BlackFriday&customer[source_id]=Customer_Source_ID  ```     > ❗️ Required   > > Query param `voucher` OR `campaign` MUST be filled out.
 If you provide both, `campaign` param will be skipped.

 ### Examples